Switzerland Family Vacation Scaled

 Interlaken

-Interlaken is a beautiful Swiss town located between two lakes, Lake Thun and Lake Brienz.
+Interlaken is a slightly larger town located between two lakes, Lake Thun and Lake Brienz.
 It is a popular destination and transportation hub with plenty of activities nearby.

 Although it’s a great central location, it doesn’t give you the full mountain experience.
-We chose to stay in the nearby small town of Wengen (located above Lauterbrunnen).
+It feels more industrialized and a transportation hub.
+We recommend staying in Wengen, Lauterbrunnen, or Grindewald.

 Harder Kulm Funicular